rkotze/rkotze.github.io/_posts/2018-05-15-hoc-vs-render-props-reactjs.md

 What do render props solve?

-- Reuse code across components when using ES6 classes.
+* Reuse code across components when using ES6 classes.
-- The lowest level of indirection - it's clear which component is called and the state is isolated.
+* The lowest level of indirection - it's clear which component is called and the state is isolated.
-- No naming collision issues for props, state and class methods.
+* No naming collision issues for props, state and class methods.
-- No need to deal with boiler code and hoisting static methods.
+* No need to deal with boiler code and hoisting static methods.

 Minor problems:

-- Caution using `shouldComponentUpdate` as the render prop might close over data it is unaware of.
+* Caution using `shouldComponentUpdate` as the render prop might close over data it is unaware of.
-- There could also be minor memory issues when defining a closure for every render.
+* There could also be minor memory issues when defining a closure for every render.
 But be sure to measure first before making performance changes as it might not be an issue for your app.
-- Another small annoyance is the render props callback is not so neat in JSX as it needs to be wrapped in an expression.
-Constructing a HOC and then rendering it - that does look cleaner.
+* Another small annoyance is the render props callback is not so neat in JSX as it needs to be wrapped in an expression.
+Rendering the result of an HOC does look cleaner.

+## Conclusion

 From this, we can generally say render props solves the issues posed by HOC, and in my opinion, it should be your go-to pattern for creating cross-cutting logic.
 Render props are easier to set up, with less boiler code and no need to hoist static methods, as they are similar to standard components.
 They are also more predictable as fewer things can go wrong with updating state and passing props through.